Lorentz factor: Momentum

 This form is rarely used, although it does appear in the Maxwell–Jüttner distribution.

 Rapidity

 Applying the definition of rapidity as the hyperbolic angle $\varphi$:

 also leads to γ (by use of hyperbolic identities):

 Using the property of Lorentz transformation, it can be shown that rapidity is additive, a useful property that velocity does not have.
 Thus the rapidity parameter forms a one-parameter group, a foundation for physical models.

+Bessel function

+The Bunney identity represents the Lorentz factor in terms of an infinite series of Bessel functions:

 Series expansion (velocity)

-The Lorentz factor has the Maclaurin series:
+The Lorentz factor has the following Maclaurin series:

 which is a special case of a binomial series.